hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240218.md

 make help
 # for 32 bit confirm that zImage (or Image), modules, and dtbs are marked with a "*"
 # for 64 bit confirm that vmlinux, modules, dtbs, and Image.gz are marked with a "*"
-make -j4 all # this will take hours on a RPi 4 sudo make modules_install
+make -j4 all # this will take about three hours on a RPi 4 sudo make modules_install
 ```
    At the end of modules_install output,
    the last section of DEPMOD reports the version of your new RT kernel ...
 ```
-   DEPMOD  /tmp/RPi-rt/lib/modules/6.1.77-rt24-v7l-rt+
+  DEPMOD  /tmp/RPi-rt/lib/modules/6.1.77-rt24-v7l-rt+   # 32 bit kernel
+  DEPMOD  /lib/modules/6.1.77-rt24-v8-rt+               # 64 bit kernel
 ```
 ## 5. Install the patched and built kernel onto your Raspberry Pi